JerryI/wljs-docs/docs/frontend/Advanced/Dynamics/Advanced animation.md

 ---
 ## Basics
 ### Way 1
-Consider to use __to get the highest frame-rate__ and __smooth animations__
+Consider using __to achieve the highest frame rate__ and __smooth animations__.
 - [AnimationFrameListener](frontend/Reference/Graphics/AnimationFrameListener.md) for [Graphics](frontend/Reference/Graphics/Graphics.md)
 - [AnimationFrameListener](frontend/Reference/Graphics3D/AnimationFrameListener.md) for [Graphics3D](frontend/Reference/Graphics3D/Graphics3D.md)

-with [TransitionType](frontend/Reference/Graphics/TransitionType.md) set to `None` if the calculation time does not exceed the `1/60` of the second.
-Otherwise consider to use `"Linear"` interpolation option and a small amount of [TransitionDuration](frontend/Reference/Graphics/TransitionDuration.md) around 10-100 depending on how long it takes to update the data.
+Use [TransitionType](frontend/Reference/Graphics/TransitionType.md) set to `None` if the calculation time does not exceed `1/60` seconds.
+Otherwise, consider using the `"Linear"` interpolation option and a small value for [TransitionDuration](frontend/Reference/Graphics/TransitionDuration.md), around 10-100, depending on how long it takes to update the data.

 :::tip
-If you animation looks sloppy, you can always cheat asking Javascript to interpolate between data portions over the time.
-Use [TransitionType](frontend/Reference/Graphics/TransitionType.md) and [TransitionDuration](frontend/Reference/Graphics/TransitionDuration.md)
+If your animation looks choppy, you can use JavaScript to interpolate between data changes over time.
+Use [TransitionType](frontend/Reference/Graphics/TransitionType.md) and [TransitionDuration](frontend/Reference/Graphics/TransitionDuration.md).
 :::

-For example
+For example:

 ```mathematica title="cell 1"
 balls = RandomReal[{-1,1}, {100,3}];